Unrelenting focus on ensemble technique. No actor is greater or smaller than any other on a stage.

-For six years now, our company has offered a flagship training program for passionate high school theater artists, The NOLA Project High School Intensive.
+For seven years now, our company has offered a flagship training program for passionate high school theater artists, The NOLA Project High School Intensive.

 From Shakespeare’s Lord Chamberlain’s Men to avant-garde troupes, the very nature of theater is and always will be a spirit of collective innovation, resourcefulness, and imagination.

 This year, our curriculum will embrace that essential truth.
 We will prepare students to be dynamic, imaginative and capable theater artists.
 Training for theater thinkers and skillful actors.
 This development in our curriculum will push our program to the front line of theater training for young artists.

 Students will spend mornings taking essential core theatre arts training in the areas of movement, voice and speech, script creation, and acting technique, all taught by some of the best professional theatre artists in the Gulf South.

 Two training studios will keep our class sizes intimate and personalized.
 All students will participate in a new play by James Bartelle and directed by NOLA Project Education & Engagement Director Kristin Shoffner.